 A Note on "Lacy Dog" vs. "Blue Lacy"

 The best example of a similar naming convention is the Labrador Retriever.
 People will call a black colored Labrador a Black Lab, but they call a yellow dog a Yellow Lab, even if it came out of two Black Labs.
 There is no difference between Labs and Lacys when it comes to naming conventions.
-As you will see in the article below, there is no such thing a blue color gene.
-All Lacys carry a dilute gene which causes all three color varieties, including Blue Lacys.
+All Lacys carry the same dilute gene which causes all three color varieties to have blue pigment (never black).

 Coat Color Genetics

 First things first.
 Genes always come in pairs, and dogs get one gene from mom and another from dad.
 Likewise, mom and dad each get one from grandma and grandpa.
 It takes more than one gene to make any of the 3 coat colors, and it is possible for recessive genes to be passed down for several generations unseen.
 So, without color testing, there is no way to be sure what to expect in any given litter, and even color testing won’t guarantee color results.
 Also, keep in mind that genetic diversity is healthy, especially for dilute dogs.
 Don't breed to get a certain color; put the health and performance of the dogs first.

 The following is an overview of basic coat color genetics for Lacy Dog owners and breeders.
 Technical language is kept to a minimum and geared towards a practical approach to breeding and assessing various coat colors.

 All black, blue or liver dogs express a pigment called eumelanin.
 Blue Lacy dogs are the result of a dilution gene, formally referred to as the melanophilin (MLPH) mutation, also called the recessive gene at the D locus.
 The color blue is also called slate or gray, as well as Maltese blue and just plain blue.